 Note about equipment for coast fishing: We recommend 7 or 8 weight rods for the coast with both floating and fast sink-tip lines, 0X or 1X 9ft leaders for floating lines and shorter leaders for sink-tip lines.

 Anglers first travel to Santiago, Chile (SCL) via direct overnight flight (9 hours from DFW) from several U.S. cities including Miami, Houston, New York, and Dallas/Ft.
-Worth international airports.
-After an early morning arrival the next day, travelers connect on to Balmaceda Airport in southern Chile with Lan Chile Airlines on a three-hour flight with one brief stop in Puerto Montt en route.
+Worth.
+After an early morning arrival the next day, travelers connect on to Balmaceda Airport in southern Chile with LATAM Airlines on a three-hour flight with one brief stop in Puerto Montt en route.
 Upon arrival into Balmaceda, guests are collected and driven to Coyhaique for lunch and onward 3.5 hours to the lodge.
 Air charters can also be arranged from Balmaceda to an airstrip closer to the lodge.

 Afternoon (red-eye) departure from the United States to Santiago Chile.
 Arrival into Santiago the next morning.

-Upon arrival into Santiago, guests commute via an early flight from Santiago on to Balmaceda, Chile with Lan Chile Airlines.
+Upon arrival into Santiago, guests commute via an early flight from Santiago on to Balmaceda, Chile with LATAM Airlines.
 From Balmaceda, anglers are met and driven approximately three and one half hours to the lodge.

 Following a leisurely morning hanging around the lodge, guests are returned to Balmaceda in order to catch the afternoon flight to Santiago in time for the late evening connection on to the United States.
 Travelers arrive home early the following morning.

 Spring in Chile begins in December.
 Trees have dropped their blossoms and warm summer weather lands in Patagonia even before all the Christmas presents have been opened.
 Trout season in Chilean Patagonia swings into high gear by the New Year, and continues until leaves turn crimson and drop with the arrival of winter, in late April.
 The summers of Patagonia are abbreviated, much like those of Montana and Wyoming.
 Warm days often begin with cool mornings and can be punctuated by sudden thunderstorms.
-But for the most part, the best time to visit this fantastic part of the world is from mid-December through early April.
+But for the most part, the weather in this fantastic part of the world is consistently good from mid-December through early April.